TheCarsonWest/TheCarsonWest.github.io/test/content/Linear Regression Models.md

 ## Residuals

-[[Residuals]] are the differences between the observed values of the response variable and the values predicted by the regression line.
+Residuals are the differences between the observed values of the response variable and the values predicted by the regression line.
 They represent the "error" in the prediction for each data point.

  $$  \text{Residual} = \text{Observed } y - \text{Predicted } y = y - \hat{y}  $$
 A **residual plot** is a scatterplot of the residuals against the explanatory variable (or predicted values  $ \hat{y} $ ).
 A good linear model will show no obvious pattern in the residual plot (a random scatter around zero).
-Patterns in a residual plot indicate that a linear model might not be appropriate, suggesting [[Analyzing Departures from Linearity]].
+Patterns in a residual plot indicate that a linear model might not be appropriate, suggesting Analyzing Departures from Linearity.

 ## Coefficient of Determination ( $ R^2 $ )